SeethapathiLab/LocAd/README.md

 # LocAd: a computational model of locomotor adaptation
-Code associated with manuscript 'Exploration-based learning of a stabilizing controller predicts locomotor adaptation' If you use or build on this code in any way, please cite the following (link TODO):
+Code associated with manuscript "Exploration-based learning of a stabilizing controller predicts locomotor adaptation" If you use or build on this code in any way, please cite the following (link TODO):

-Title: "Exploration-based learning of a stabilizing controller predicts locomotor adaptation"
 Authors: Nidhi Seethapathi, Barrett L Clark, and Manoj Srinivasan
-Journal: Nature Communication
+Journal: Nature Communications
 Year: 2024

 ## How to run the program